 With its XL features, the Shark AZ950UKT is more of a niche vacuum cleaner than many of Shark’s other vacs.

-For most people, however, the extra size just isn’t necessary.
+For most people, however, we just don’t think the extra size is necessary.
 You get all the same features with the AZ910UKT, but in more manageable dimensions and without the extra cost.

 So, if you’re looking for something to run around your home once a week, sticking with the standard size is the safest bet.
 But if you’re in the market for a bigger vacuum cleaner, the Shark AZ950UKT won’t disappoint.